Diabetes medications for seniors — the options and their trade-offs

 Diabetes Management in Older Adults

-The blood sugar target for older adults is usually higher than for younger people.
+Blood sugar targets for older adults are intentionally higher than for younger patients because the risk of dangerous hypoglycemia outweighs the benefit of tight control.
 Where a 40-year-old with diabetes might aim for fasting blood sugar of 90 to 130, an 80-year-old might aim for 130 to 180.
 The A1C target, which measures average blood sugar over three months, might be 7 for a younger person but 7.5 to 8 for older adults.
 This isn't lack of care.
 It's recognition that tightly controlled blood sugar in older people causes more harm from hypoglycemic episodes than benefit from prevention of long-term complications.

 Hypoglycemia is the big fear for older people with diabetes.
 When blood sugar drops too low, it comes on suddenly.
 Your parent might feel shaky or sweaty, or they might not feel anything until they're confused, can't think straight, or are having a fall.
 Severe hypoglycemia can cause seizures or loss of consciousness.
 In older adults with heart disease, hypoglycemia can trigger heart attacks.
 This is why doctors are careful about pushing blood sugar too low with medication.